LarryNaaa/Technical-Summary/Java/Java Basic/Threads.md

 A thread that lies in a terminated state does no longer consumes any cycles of CPU.

+## What is the difference between sleep() and wait() method?
+### Wait
+The thread releases ownership of this monitor and waits until another thread notifies threads waiting on this object's monitor to wake up either through a call to the notify() method or the notifyAll() method.
+The thread then waits until it can re-obtain ownership of the monitor and resumes execution.

+### Sleep
+This method causes the currently executing thread to sleep (temporarily cease execution) for the specified number of milliseconds.
+The thread does not lose ownership of any monitors.
+It sends the current thread into the “Not Runnable” state for a specified amount of time.

+### Difference
+1. Wait() method belongs to Object class, but Sleep() method belongs to Thread class.
+2. Wait() releases the lock on an object, but Sleep() does not.
+3. Wait() can be called on object itself, but Sleep() can be called on thread.
+4. Wait() will wake up until call notify(), notifyAll() from object, Sleep() will wake up until at least time expire or call interrupt
+5. Wait() can lead program to get spurious wakeups, but Sleep() cannot.

 ## synchronized
 All synchronized blocks synchronized on the same object can only have one thread executing inside them at a time.
 All other threads attempting to enter the synchronized block are blocked until the thread inside the synchronized block exits the block.